webplatform/docs/concepts/Internet_and_Web/mime_types/index.md

 {{Page_Title|Introduction to MIME types}}
 {{Flags}}
 {{API_Name}}
 {{Summary_Section|MIME types enable browsers to recognize the filetype of a file which has been sent via HTTP by the webserver.
 As a result the browser is able to choose a suitable displaying method.
-Common MIME types are i.e. text/html for html-files or image/jpeg for jpeg-files.}}
+Common MIME types are for example text/html for html-files or image/jpeg for jpeg-files.}}
 {{Concept_Page
 |Content=====original by Bob Clary====
 ====published Feb.
 20, 2003====